 From acclaimed auteurs to emerging directors to visual artists that push the limits of documentary film, the new selections include world premieres from Oeke Hoogendijk, Louise Detlefsen, Louise Kjeldsen, and Basir Mahmood.

-The non-competitive premiere program section returns with 9 out of 18 hard-hitting films that urge us to stand in solidarity with the world’s vulnerable populations.
+The non-competitive premiere program section returns with 9 out of 18 hard-hitting films that urge us to stand in solidarity with the world’s vulnerable people.
 From street protests in Ouagadougou to body politics in Scandanavia, Frontlight showcases incredible filmmakers and protagonists standing up for their rights.

 Eagerly anticipated selections include: the international premiere of Marcus Vetter’s The Forum, with unprecedented access to world leaders at the Davos convention; the international premiere of Toni Morrison: The Pieces I Am by Timothy Greenfield-Sanders, an engaging portrait of the late visionary writer; and the world premiere of Louise Detlefsen and Louise Kjeldsen’s Fat Front, on the four women who started the body positive revolution in Scandinavia.